melikaarz/deep-learning-with-python-practice/README.md

 - Model Evaluation & Validation

 ## 📌 Notes
-👨‍🎓 Most notebooks are based on exercises and examples from the book.
+-👨‍🎓 Most notebooks are based on exercises and examples from the book.
-🎯This repository is for **educational purposes**.
+-🎯This repository is for **educational purposes**.
-📂 Contributions and improvements are welcome!
+-📂 Contributions and improvements are welcome!